 Welcome to the beginner’s guide to understanding Islam!
-In this comprehensive overview, we’ll delve deep into the core beliefs and practices that form the foundation of the Islamic faith.
+In this comprehensive overview, we’ll delve deep into the core beliefs and practices that form the foundation of the Islamic faith, this will lead us to talk about the articles of faith.
 From the Oneness of God to the acceptance of Prophet Muhammad (Peace Be Upon Him) as the last messenger of God and following his teachings, let’s embark on a journey to understanding Islam.

-1. The Belief in the Oneness of Allah (Tawhid) In Understanding Islam
+The Belief in the Oneness of Allah (Tawhid)

 At the heart of Islam lies the concept of Tawhid, the Oneness of God.
 Muslims believe in the absolute unity and uniqueness of Allah, the Creator of the universe.
 They believe that He is one and none can ever be equal to him in His majesty and power over all things.
 This fundamental belief can be seen in every aspect of a Muslim’s life, in their thought, sayings, view and actions.
 The Quran emphasizes this principle in Surah Al-Ikhlas (Chapter 112), where it states: